Are you constipated? Here’s how to know…and how to treat it, naturally

 If you’re still constipated after all of these other things, motility might be to blame.
-Try Iberogast, an herbal pro-motility agent that is non-habit forming…but also appears to be temporarily unavailable due to reasons I can’t figure out.
-I’ve linked to the Australian site.
+Try Iberogast, an herbal pro-motility agent that is non-habit forming, but check with your doc first.

 Constipation is common, but doesn’t have to be a permanent part of your life.
 I hope that some of these strategies will work wonders for you and help you feel your vibrant best.

 An important note: go see your doctor if these strategies don’t work after 1-2 months or if you have any concerning symptoms that accompany the constipation.
 Get a clean bill of health.
 You might need a motility study, antibiotics to kill methanogens, or biofeedback to help regulate pelvic floor dysfunction.